-Continuing our morning walk, you can really feel Vincent Van Gogh’s presence in Saint-Rémy-de-Provence.
+Continuing our morning walk (part 1), you can really feel Vincent Van Gogh’s presence in Saint-Rémy-de-Provence.
 Reminders of his paintings appear when you’re least expecting it.

 Vincent was fascinated by the enormous plane trees; they’re dotted all around town, providing welcome shade here at the Mairie or town hall.